Z_N-Invariant Subgroups of Semi-Simple Lie Groups: Roots and Shift Vectors

 \section{Roots and Shift Vectors}

-We take the adjoint representation of the group $G$ and calculate it's positive root vectors from the highest root\cite{slansky1}.
+We take the adjoint representation of the group $G$ and calculate its positive root vectors from the highest root using the standard algorithm\cite{rD-LieSub,rJH-ILieA+RT,rG-LieG,rWyb,rSsky,rCahn}.
 Take for example the group $G=E_8$.
-The highest root of the irreducible representation ${\bf 248}$ of $E_8$ is {\tt \{0,0,0,0,0,0,1,0\}}, which can be read off from the Dynkin diagram of $E_8$.
-The entire root system can be obtained from the highest root by subtracting from it the positive simple root vectors as follows: in any given root vector $\bm{w}$, the value of the positive $n^\text{th}$ component indicates how many times the $n^\text{th}$ positive root may be subtracted\cite{wybourne1}.
-For example, $\bm{w}_1=\texttt{\{2,\=1,0,0,0,0,0,0\}}$ is the first positive root and may be subtracted from itself twice, producing (to save space, negative root vector components are denoted by an over-bar: $\texttt{\=1}\define-1$, $\texttt{\=2}\define-2$, \etc):
+Any concrete representation of these roots will depend on a choice of a basis, and there exist at least three fairly standard conventions, corresponding to the labeling of nodes of the Dynkin diagram of $E_8$, as shown\ft{To save space, negative root vector components are denoted by an over-bar: $\texttt{\=1}\define-1$, $\texttt{\=2}\define-2$, \etc} in Figure~\ref{f:3As}.